doctorfree/Asciiville/README.md

-		If 'command' is keyword 'twitter' then a Twitter client is run If 'command' is keyword 'weather' then display a weather report Otherwise, 'command' will be executed in a terminal window -f indicates fullscreen display
+		If 'command' is keyword 'twitter' then a Twitter client is run If 'command' is keyword 'weather' then display a weather report Otherwise, 'command' will be executed in a terminal window -d indicates use disk usage analyzer as default command -f indicates fullscreen display
 	-g indicates use gnome terminal emulator
 	-i indicates start asciiville in interactive mode